 The newbies in my neighborhood have had a vigorous online debate about the risks in filing Chapter 7 bankruptcy for a debtor with a proprietorship business.
 One faction simply refused to believe that a bankruptcy trustee could or would shut down an operating business upon filing.
+But real estate lawyers deemed it true.
 Believe it.

 I got to ask a couple of panel trustees that question when I moderated a presentation on What Chapter 7 Trustees Wished You Knew.
 To a woman, they said they were inclined to shut down an operating business where the form of the business was a proprietorship or partnership.
 Their overriding concern was the possibility for further liabilities incurred after filing while the trustee is supposed to be in charge and in control of the debtor’s assets.

 As in most things, further discussion showed that the operative answer “it depends”.
 A business with employees, rented space, inventory, or real assets was almost certain to be shuttered by the trustee, even if only long enough to bring a motion to abandon the business.
 A one man consulting business was much less likely to present the risks that drove trustees to lock the doors.